JoshuaDoucet/wtnfStorefrontFrontEnd/README.md

-## Wandering Threads and Nesting Feathers (WTNF) Storefront Website
+## Wandering Threads and Nesting Feathers (WTNF) Storefront Front-End UI
 - The WTNF Storefront is an online web application that allows users to log in to their user account, browse products for sale, add them to a shopping cart, and place orders.

 ### Installing and running the application